 The companies making the most progress are not choosing between resilience and liquidity.
 They are building the visibility to improve both.
 Treat DIO as a strategic lever, improve forecasting, tighten coordination across procurement, operations, and sales, and use digital visibility to reduce buffers without adding risk.
 That is what turns inventory from a passive balance-sheet burden into an active management lever.

 Inventory discipline matters more in a volatile environment because uncertainty tempts every function to build its own protection.
 Over time, that behavior stacks.
 Cash gets trapped.
 Margins tighten.
 Obsolescence creeps in.
-The business feels safer, but it moves slower and funds too much of its uncertainty in stock.
+The business feels safer, but it moves more slowly and funds too much of its uncertainty in stock.
 Leaders who manage inventory as a cash strategy put that capital back to work.